Why Draper Esprit doubled down on its status as a publicly listed VC – TechCrunch

 In fintech, we’re taking an unfashionable approach.
 You have large incumbents with very outdated systems, but a very loyal and a very high degree of trust customer base.
 And then you have the regulators in Europe which are very positive towards innovation and incumbents and challengers.
 I hear my American colleagues are less complimentary about the SEC.

 You’re in an environment where people are being encouraged to challenge the big banks.
 But they don’t have trust, and they don’t have the balance sheet.
 So, where we are currently attacking — we genuinely believe that the big guys need to update these legacy systems, and they’re not going to throw them away.
 And so, the only way you can update is you have to take off slivers of your book, of your market, and update it bit by bit.
-These projects are, if not 10s, 100s of millions [of pounds].
+These projects are, if not tens, hundreds of millions [of pounds].
 [It’s a] lucrative customer base that needs to adopt technology.

 But updating that old tech would likely require fintech startups?